kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 ### Implicit group memberships defined in `/etc/group` in the container image

-By default, kubernetes merges group information for the container's primary user defined in `/etc/group` in the container image.
+By default, kubernetes merges group information from the Pod with information defined in `/etc/group` in the container image.

 {{% code_sample file="pods/security/security-context-5.yaml" %}}